tgsmith61591/clust4j/README.md

         double[][] distances = neighborhood.getDistances(); // The corresponding distances
         ```

-  - RadiusNeighbors, a neighbor clusterer that will fit the nearest points within a given radius.
+  - `RadiusNeighbors`, a neighbor clusterer that will fit the nearest points within a given radius.
         ```java
         Neighbors rn = new RadiusNeighbors(mat).fit();
         RadiusNeighbors = rn.getNeighbors();